noi-techpark/odh-api-core/RawQueryParser/Readme.md

 Keep in mind that at the end you get a string that gets inserted as a raw string into the SQL statement.
 So every SQL injection that you are able to get into the query strings are sent to the database engine.

+## Is it performant?

+The query parsing is super performant, but the execution time on the DB is nothing that can be easily predicted.
+The execution performance totally depends on the JSON capabilities of PostgreSQL, the query planner and the indizes that are defined on the fields.

+> There exist special filters on the endpoints that are optimized for specific production use cases.

 ## Why F#?

 This project is written in F# as it allows for a very expressive and concise code and the usage of a parser combinator as an integrated DSL.